 The Tiny Project house is our attempt to live a simpler, more conscious, debt-free life, and in doing so help to set an example and educate the community about alternative, affordable, more sustainable ways of living.

-Our ideal parking spot would be as close to downtown Sebastopol as possible, or Marin County, in the Fairfax or Inverness areas, preferably within biking distance to groceries and another amenities in town.
+Our ideal parking spot would be as close to downtown Sebastopol as possible, or in a quiet residential neighborhood, preferably within biking distance to groceries and another amenities in town.
 We are open to any location in the Austin area, either tucked in a back yard somewhere, or in a emerging tiny house community.

 Desired “move-in” date